FacebookTwitterLinkedIn

 Damage level: Medium

-What is "Windows Antivirus - Critical Alert"?
+What kind of scam is "Windows Antivirus - Critical Alert"?

 "Windows Antivirus - Critical Alert" is categorized as tech-support scam.
 Scams of this type attempt to trick people into believing that their computers and personal details are at risk, and they encourage them to call the telephone number provided.